-2007 Saskatchewan Roughriders
+2007 Saskatchewan Roughrider Football Club

-Photo Credit: Saskatchewan Roughriders Football Club
+Photo Credit: Saskatchewan Roughrider Football Club

 Front Row l to r: Corey Holmes, Mike Gibson, Paul LaPolice, Ken Miller, Kent Austin, Eric Tillman, Jim Hopson, Joe Womack, Ron Estay, Alex Smith, Richie Hall, Corey Grant